Do you want hands-on, real- world skills and work experience to enter the fields of robotics, mechatronics or manufacturing systems?

 Our Bachelor of Science degree in Engineering Systems will do it, with a combination of classroom/lab training and real world experience.

-The academic portion of this STEM program features small class sizes with a focus on preparing students for careers in multidisciplinary engineering, such as in manufacturing, mechatronics and robotics systems.
+The academic portion of this STEM program features small class sizes with a focus on preparing students for careers in multidisciplinary engineering, such as in engineering management, manufacturing, mechatronics and robotics systems.

 Courses you would be taking include a foundation in computer, electrical, industrial and mechanical engineering principles, before selecting your concentration in manufacturing, mechatronics or robotics systems.
 Many of the courses in the core curriculum include a strong laboratory experience, which both enhances students’ learning and hones their abilities to apply technology effectively in the workplace.